murilomotomatsu/100-days-of-code/r1-log.md

 ➕ Implemented socket.io to set up a WebSocket backend.
 ➕ Created unique IDs with uuid.
 ➕ Configured CORS and Express for a secure and functional collaboration environment.

+### R1D32
+Day 32 of #100DaysOfCode 🚀

+Today I

+➕ Today was all about making important updates to a freelance project I’ve previously shared here.